stanford-rc/www.sherlock.stanford.edu/src/docs/orders.md

 ## Compute nodes catalog

-SRCC offers a select number of compute node configurations that have been tested and validated on Sherlock and that aim to cover most computing needs.
+Stanford Research Computing offers a select number of compute node configurations that have been tested and validated on Sherlock and that aim to cover most computing needs.

 !!! info "Sherlock catalog"